LukeCHC/altazrange/README.md

 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fsq3tle%2Faltazrange&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false)](https://hits.seeyoufarm.com)

 Simple tool to calculate altitude (elevation), azimuth and range between observer and object or pair of coordinates.

+This version of the code has been modified to accept numpy arrays as input.
+This allows for the calculation of multiple targets in one sweep using vector calucations.

+Note that inputs and outputs are in degrees.

 **Useful for eg. finding where to aim your antenna - no matter if it's drone, satellite, high altitude balloon.**